 Figure out how you’ll store your journal.

-It’s not just about keeping your journal safe; it’s also important to keep it safe from the eyes of others if you want to keep your journal private.
+The more personal breath your meditation diary has, the more likely you’ll want to keep it safe during the period of storage.
+It’s not just about keeping your journal safe; it’s also helpful to keep it safe from the eyes of others if you want to keep your diary private.

-This is especially true if you plan on keeping a digital meditation journal.
+This is especially true if you are part of the people that plan on keeping a digital meditation log.

-Whether digital or physical, find an appropriate place to keep your journal, whether it be underneath your bed, on a flash drive, or on your nightstand.
+Whether digital or physical, find an appropriate place to keep your log, whether it be underneath your bed, on a flash drive, or on your nightstand.

-The place you prefer to store it should be somewhere you can easily find it when you need it.
+The place select to store it should be somewhere the process of finding it will be easy.

 It should also be a place where you’ll be confident your dog won’t chew it up, or if your computer crashes, it won’t get lost forever.